Clinical Nurse Assistant to the Immediate Supervisor Sexually Transmitted and Blood-Borne Infections (STBBIs) and Overdoses Posting 2026-037 - NRBHSS

 DESCRIPTION

-• In close collaboration with the medical lead of the STBBI-Overdoses team, contributes to defining regional public health directions related to STBBIs and overdoses;
+• In close collaboration with the Medical Lead of the STBBI-Overdose team, contributes to defining regional

-• Supports and mentors team members in the implementation of these orientations and in the organization of their work;
+• Supports and guides team members in implementing these priorities and organizing their work;

 • Facilitates internal and external meetings with partners;